xiaoleiwww/SignalProcessingSystem/README.md

 The system contains three components:

-1 A variety of signal generators.
+1 A variety of signal generators which can generate formula data used sympy, or generate sampling points data based on python code.

 2 A convolution function.
 The function will give the formula of the convolution signal.